bombush/interview-book-recommender/task-comments.md

 - Note on the usefulness of correlation:  are correlations with low rating useful?
 Might be: for people who hated LotR can be recommended books liked by other people who hated LotR.
 That is quite a broad scope.
 Can the results be any useful?
 Maybe for readers of fantasy: people who like fantasy but hate Tolkien might like Pratchett or Sapkowski, but people who hate Tolkien because they hate fantasy in general, probably form a very diverse group (readers of high literature, crime fiction, romance, etc.).
+- Note on duplicates: Multiple editions of the same books can be released with different ISBN.
+Title of the book can have subtle differences between editions but are conceptually the same book.
+Can we take that into account smh without resorting to manually annotating possible duplicates?
+- How are pivot tables implemented under the hood?

 - @TODO afternoon: look into functions tolist() vs. to_list() etc.
+- @TODO afternoon: simple code: downloading datasets, frontend maybe etc.
+- @TODO afternoon: read about recommendation engines on Medium: [insert link here]